Extracorporeal Life Support is an advanced form of support where blood is pumped outside the body for oxygenation and then returned to circulation.

 - Extracorporeal CO2 Removal (ECCO2R)

-This type of ECMO is typically used in patients with cardiovascular failure and provides hemodynamic support.
-It’s most commonly indicated for the treatment of cardiogenic shock.
+This approach is generally used to treat patients experiencing cardiovascular failure, offering hemodynamic support.
+It is most commonly indicated in cases of cardiogenic shock.

 1. When is ECMO indicated?